Manchester terror attack: What we know

-Manchester (United Kingdom) (AFP) - Twenty-two people, including children, were killed in a suicide bombing at a pop concert packed with teens in the British city of Manchester late Monday.
+Manchester (United Kingdom) (AFP) - Britain has raised its terror alert to the maximum level and ordered troops to protect strategic sites after 22 people were killed in a suicide bomb attack on a Manchester pop concert.

-Here is what we know so far about the terror attack, the deadliest in Britain since 2005.
+Here is what we know so far about Monday's attack, the deadliest in Britain since 2005.

 - What happened? -